What will my child be doing in group?

-Do you accept insurance?
+Do you accept insurance for group?

-Our groups are skill based and therefor not covered by insurance.
-We keep the fees for our groups reasonably low.
+Our groups are skill-based and therefore are not covered by insurance.
+We keep the private pay fees for our groups reasonably low.

 Many families have found success working with ARC and HMEA to get assistance in paying for skills groups.